 The Cuckoo’s Calling by "Robert Galbraith" (aka J.K.
 Rowling)

-The story itself was suspenseful, but not scary, and had a great twist at the end.
-Both the characters and the main and secondary stories were compelling, and definitely made me excited to read the two sequels, The Silkworm and Career of Evil.
-After quite a bit of doubt from The Casual Vacancy, I think Cuckoo’s Calling shows that Rowling can indeed write just as well for adults as she does for children.
+compelling, and definitely made me excited to read the two sequels, The Silkworm and Career of Evil.
+After quite a bit of doubt from The Casual Vacancy, I think Cuckoo’s Calling shows that Rowling can

-Check out my review of the next 2 books in the series here
+Check out my review of the next 2 books in the series here.

 The Crossing Places by Elly Griffiths

-This was another mystery set in England (I’m sure you can start to see a distinct trend in my reading choices), this time in the country as opposed to London, where Cuckoo’s Calling was set.
+set.
 Though at first glance the main characters of both mysteries share little in common -- Rowling's Cormoran Strike is a gruff, imposing ex-military type with a prosthetic leg, and Griffiths' Ruth Galloway is an anthropology professor with body image issues and a couple of cats.
-Both, however, are emotionally vulnerable and lonely in their middle ages, which makes them much more personable and relatable that they otherwise might have been.
+Both,

 I loved that this modern mystery brought in some very interesting bits of history and lore, and I must say I was very proud of myself that my guesses were fairly close to the mark!
 Perhaps that means the story was a touch predictable; I still haven't decided if it's better or not if the reader is able to guess the correct suspect in a mystery.
 I was pretty close in this one and way off in Cuckoo's Calling, but I couldn't put either of them down, so if that's the real measure of a book's success, then both these mysteries came out winners.